 RESEARCH ASSOCIATE: A non-tenure track paid appointment for individuals who have earned a doctoral degree (or the highest professional degree in the field) with primary duties in research.
 Ranks in this classification in ascending order are research associate, senior research associate I, senior research associate II.

 RESEARCH PROFESSOR: A non-tenure track paid appointment for individuals who have earned a doctoral degree with primary duties in the area of independent research.
-Similar to the research duties of an assistant professor in COE, Research Professor’s are expected to conduct research and disseminate this work through presentations and publications.
+Similar to the research duties of an assistant professor in COE, Research Professors are expected to conduct research and disseminate this work through presentations and publications.
 Ranks in this classification in ascending order are assistant research professor, associate research professor, and research professor.

 SUPERVISOR: The person who signs the performance evaluation for the NTTF member.